Delinquency and Default

 • Late Payment

-A late payment means the borrower did not make the required payment by the due date.
+Late payment means the borrower did not make the required payment by the due date.

 • Past Due